louwo/-Report-Template/ReportTemplate.md

 2) Choose the activity which you intend to work on over the course of the program

+    - i'm...

 3) Answer questions and help others to run router in this Discord channel (1-10 points)
+    - This week I helped...(link on message or screenshot)